bbauska/meta-react-basics/README.md

 the sidebar components.
 To demonstrate this,

-I don\'t need to move all the code from
+I don&apos;t need to move all the code from

 the index.CSS file.
-Instead, I\'ll just
+Instead, I&apos;ll just

 focus on the style is related to the